iobroker-community-adapters/ioBroker.smappee/README.md

 ## Changelog

+### 0.2.1
+-   Core Files/Testing Update and introduce adapter-core.
+-   added counters for sensor that sum the 5-min values.

 ### 0.2.0

 -   Gets state data for smartplugs and smartswitches, controls smart plugs and smart switches, gets 5-min power consumption for switch sensors (smart switches).